 What are the career opportunities for graduates of this program?

-Numerous opportunities are available for School Psychology doctoral graduates as the job market is extremely favorable, especially for those seeking academic positions or school-based positions.
+Numerous opportunities are available for School Psychology doctoral graduates as the job market is extremely favorable, especially for those seeking academic, school-based, or community positions.

-Our graduates work in public school systems, universities, research centers, mental health agencies, and clinics.
+Our graduates work in public school systems, universities, research centers, mental health agencies, medical centers, and clinics.

 Among the doctoral graduates who work in schools, over time many assume administrative positions such as directing psychological services in a school district.
 Graduates who work in mental health or clinic settings provide various psychological services to children and families.
 Often, they play an important liaison role between medical/clinical facilities and the schools.

 Are there extracurricular activities to support my studies?

 Many School Psychology students enter graduate school wanting to learn new skills in service of participating in the larger good.
 Our program offers targeted training to support graduates’ agency to seek, understand and foster children and youth’s thriving across school, home and community settings.